badoo/techblog/_posts/2014-10-09-using-regular-expressions-to-hack-our-way-towards-amdfication.md

 # Enter Regex

 Because most of our project followed predictable conventions I could try implementing something which matches those patterns and generates AMDfied versions.
-And one of the really cool features in javascript is that you can pass methods to Regex replace functions.
+And one of the really cool features in Javascript is that you can pass methods to Regex replace functions.

 {% highlight javascript %}
 var sentence = 'I like turtles';